rrousselGit/flutter_hooks/README.md

 useC();
 ```

-In this situation, `HookA` keeps its state but `HookC` gets a hard reset.
+In this situation, `HookA` maintains its state but `HookC` gets hard reset.
-This happens because when a refactoring is done, all hooks _after_ the first line impacted are disposed of.
+This happens because, when a hot-reload is perfomed after refactoring, all hooks _after_ the first line impacted are disposed of.
-Since `HookC` was placed after `HookB`, it got disposed of.
+So, since `HookC` was placed _after_ `HookB`, it will be disposed.

-## How to use
+## How to create a hook

 There are two ways to create a hook:

 - A function

-  Functions are by far the most common way to write a hook.
+  Functions are by far the most common way to write hooks.
 Thanks to hooks being
   composable by nature, a function will be able to combine other hooks to create
-  a custom hook.
+  a more complex custom hook.
 By convention, these functions will be prefixed by `use`.

-  The following defines a custom hook that creates a variable and logs its value
+  The following code defines a custom hook that creates a variable and logs its value
-  on the console whenever the value changes:
+  to the console whenever the value changes:

   ```dart
   ValueNotifier<T> useLoggedState<T>(BuildContext context, [T initialData]) {